karrioapi/karrio/README.md

 </details>

-Purplship should now be running at <http://localhost:5002>
+Karrio should now be running at <http://localhost:5002>

 **Default Login**